-- Front Desk for visitor check-ins Mrs. Reliford
+- Front Desk for visitor check-ins Attendance Clerk

-- Principal's Office Mr. Herring
+- Principal's Office Dr. Hendrick

-- Bookkeeper's Office Mrs. Van Bibber
+- Bookkeeper's Office Ms. Key

 - Clinic Ms. Geter

-- Assistant Principal for Student Services Mrs. Hemmings
+- Assistant Principal for Student Services Mr. Huffman

-- Assistant Principal for Curriculum/Learning Dr. Hendrick
+- Assistant Principal for Curriculum and Instruction Mr. Smith

-- Discipline Dean
+- Academic Dean Mr. Hampel

+- LEA (Learning Support Lead for Special Education) Mr. Ceasar

+- Student Resource Officer Officer Purter

 Attendance Office: If you need to check in or out during the school day, you will need to visit this office located in the main hall.
-This office has the big window and is located to the right of the main office.

-For questions regarding Attendance, please see Shaw's Attendance Clerk, Mrs. Vaujin.
+For questions regarding attendance, please see Shaw's Attendance Clerk.

 Auditorium: Assemblies and special performances meet in the auditorium that is located on the far right end of the school.